codesharedot/xceltoken-plus-price-gnome-ticket/README.md

-# japan-content-token price gnome ticket
+# cryptoverificationcoin price gnome ticket

-Gnome 3 desktop ticker for japan-content-token price with Python and argos.
-Rename to japan-content-token.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for cryptoverificationcoin price with Python and argos.
+Rename to cryptoverificationcoin.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org